Cedarvale station: History

+On 16 November 2025, the additional station entrances constructed as part of Line 5 were opened.
+With these entrances open, work also began to gradually change the name from Eglinton West to Cedarvale (named after the nearby Cedarvale neighbourhood) in advance of the station becoming an interchange with Line 5.
+The name change officially took effect on 7 December 2025, and service on Line 5 began on 8 February 2026.

 Nearby landmarks

 Nearby landmarks include the York–Eglinton BIA, Little Jamaica, and the Oakwood Village and Humewood–Cedarvale neighbourhoods.

 Surface connections

 TTC routes serving the station include: (Note: When the subway is closed, buses do not enter the station but service nearby stops.)